Feldenkrais Method

 They are suitable for many levels of fitness or mobility.
 The movements may appear subtle, but they often lead to meaningful changes in deeply ingrained patterns, resulting in more efficient and comfortable ways of living.

+Individual sessions use the same principles in a personalized, hands-on format.
 Some people prefer the individualized attention of private sessions, while others enjoy the learning and independence of group classes.
 Many find that the two complement each other well.

 I came in with shoulder tendinitis that made arm movements painful.
 I was a bit skeptical about the Feldenkrais method at first, but I decided to give it a try.